-54. Performance Development Review (PDR)
+56. Performance Development Review (PDR)

-54.1 Supporting the performance and development of all of our staff is of critical importance to Council to enable it to meet current service demands, build the capacity to deliver on the goals of the City Plan 2030 and help staff identify and achieve career objectives.
+- 56.1 Supporting the performance and development of all of our staff is of critical importance to Council to enable it to meet current service demands, build the capacity to deliver on the goals of the City Plan 2030 and help staff identify and achieve career objectives.
 The PDR process provides a framework in which staff members and their line managers have the opportunity to discuss their work and career goals, development opportunities and work performance.
-All employees will undergo performance development review in accordance with the Performance Development Review policy.

-54.2 The operation of the Performance Development Review policy will be reviewed and monitored by the WACC and does not form part of this Agreement.
+All employees will undergo performance development review in accordance with the Performance Development Review policy. - 56.2 The Council's Performance Development Review policy does not form part of this Agreement.

-55. Local Area Work Agreements (LAWAs)
+57. Local Area Work Agreements (LAWAs)

-- 55.1 The Agreement is the basis from which all core provisions and employment conditions for employees who are covered by this Agreement and whose employment is subject to an LAWA. - To achieve cost efficient service levels, the parties agree to negotiate for LAWAs with separate functional groups.
+- 57.1 The Agreement is the basis from which all core provisions and employment conditions for employees who are covered by this Agreement and whose employment is subject to an LAWA. - 57.2 To achieve cost efficient service levels, the parties agree to negotiate for LAWAs with separate functional groups.
 They may vary the appropriate employment conditions applying to employees working in such groups.
-When LAWAs are negotiated, those terms and conditions will operate from their date of completion. - 55.3 Local Area Work Agreement Information Technology - 55.3.1 The working conditions for Information Technology (IT) permanent employees will be as provided in this Agreement but varied in accordance with this Clause; - 55.3.2 Employees operating as IT Duty Officers will be rostered to provide priority service delivery to the following services and timeframes;
+When LAWAs are negotiated, those terms and conditions will operate from their date of completion. - 57.3 Local Area Work Agreement Information Technology - 57.3.1 The working conditions for Information Technology (IT) permanent employees will be as provided in this Agreement but varied in accordance with this Clause; - 57.3.2 Employees operating as IT Duty Officers will be rostered to provide priority service delivery to the following services and timeframes;

-Service Timeframe

-Library and Library Business Hours that are

-Council Offices outside Mon-Fri 7:30am-

-5:30pm

-Visitor Information Centre Business Hours that are

-outside Mon-Fri 7:30am-
+Service Timeframe Library and Library Council Offices Business Hours that are outside Mon-Fri 7:30am- 5:30pm Visitor Information Centre Business Hours that are outside Mon-Fri 7:30am- 5:30pm Excluding Public Holidays

-5:30pm

-Excluding Public Holidays